Deobandi fiqh

 Deobandi fiqh is a school of Islamic jurisprudence that is based on the Hanafi school of Islamic law.
 It is associated with the Deobandi movement, which originated in India in the late 19th century and has since spread to other parts of the world, particularly in South Asia.
-Deobandi fiqh emphasizes a strict adherence to the Quran and the Sunnah (the traditions of the Prophet Muhammad), and seeks to ensure that all aspects of daily life are guided by Islamic law.
+Deobandi fiqh emphasizes a strict adherence to the Quran and the Sunnah (the traditions of Muhammad), and seeks to ensure that all aspects of daily life are guided by Islamic law.
 It places a strong emphasis on the principles of fiqh, or Islamic jurisprudence, and is known for its strict interpretation of Islamic law.
 It also emphasizes the importance of Islamic ethics and morality, and emphasizes the need for Muslims to lead a pious and virtuous life.
 Deobandi fiqh has had a significant influence on Islamic education and scholarship, particularly in South Asia and among the global South Asian diaspora.
+It plays a foundational role in the judiciary of Afghanistan.
 It has also been associated with various Islamic political movements and has been a subject of controversy and debate within the Muslim community.

 Definition

 Fiqh is a term used in Islamic jurisprudence to refer to the understanding and application of Islamic law.
-It is the process of understanding and interpreting the sources of Islamic law, which include the Quran, Sunnah (the actions and sayings of the Prophet Muhammad), the consensus of the scholars (Ijma), and analogical reasoning (Qiyas), in order to derive legal rulings for specific situations.
+It is the process of understanding and interpreting the sources of Islamic law, which include the Quran, Sunnah (the actions and sayings of Muhammad), the consensus of the scholars (Ijma), and analogical reasoning (Qiyas), in order to derive legal rulings for specific situations.
 Fiqh covers a wide range of topics including acts of worship, family law, commercial law, criminal law, and international relations.

 Deobandism refers to a movement within Sunni Islam that originated in the town of Deoband, India, in the late 19th century.
 The Deobandi movement was initially a reformist movement aimed at reviving traditional Islamic scholarship and practice in the region, and is associated with the founding of the Darul Uloom Deoband in 1866.
 Deobandism and Fiqh are closely related, the scholars and leaders associated with the Deobandi movement, particularly those from the Darul Uloom Deoband in India, have developed a unique interpretation of Hanafi fiqh that is influenced by their own intellectual tradition and religious outlook.
 Deobandi fiqh emphasizes a strict adherence to the Quran and Sunnah, and follows a methodology of legal reasoning that is based on the principles and teachings of Imam Abu Hanifa, the founder of the Hanafi school.
 This methodology involves the use of legal analogy (qiyas), consensus (ijma), and other sources of Islamic law to derive legal rulings for specific situations.
 The Deobandi scholars and leaders have also emphasized the need to purify Islamic practice from what they see as deviations and innovations, and to resist the influence of Western culture and colonialism.
 This has led to a particular focus on issues of Islamic identity, morality, and education, as well as a critical engagement with contemporary political and social issues.